spamscanner/spamscanner/README.md

 ## Debugging

 Spam Scanner has built-in debug output via `util.debuglog('spamscanner')`.
+You can also pass `debug: true` to your instance to get more verbose output.

 This means you can run your app with `NODE_DEBUG=spamscanner node app.js` to get useful debug output to your console.